-React vs Angular: An In-depth Comparison — SitePoint
+React vs Angular: An In-depth Comparison - SitePoint

 React

-React is developed and maintained by Facebook and used in their own products, including Instagram and WhatsApp.
-It has been around for roughly three and a half years now, so it’s not exactly new.
-It’s also one of the most popular projects on GitHub with about 60,000 stars at the time of writing.
+React is developed and maintained by Facebook and used in their products, including Instagram and WhatsApp.
+It has been around for around since 2013, so it’s not exactly new.
+It’s also one of the most popular projects on GitHub, with more than 150,000 stars at the time of writing.
+Some of the other notable companies using React are Airbnb, Uber, Netflix, Dropbox, and Atlassian.
 Sounds good to me.

 Angular